-The bridge and culvert improvement projects developed for the Jackson County TSP are summarized in Table 15 and shown in Figure 16.
+The bridge and culvert improvement projects developed for the Jackson County TSP are summarized in Table 14 and shown in Figure 16.
 These projects are intended to address existing transportation system needs identified by Jackson County and ODOT.
+It should be noted that this list of bridge and culvert improvement projects may not represent the full list of needed improvements within Jackson County.
 The bridge and culvert improvements include:

-- Removing or abandoning existing bridge structures the bridge located along Sams Creek

-Loop road is an example of a bridge that is no longer needed and will be abandoned once it deteriorates.

-- Replacing existing bridge structures

-- Improve existing bridge structures
+- Removing or abandoning existing bridge structures the bridge located along Sams Creek Loop Road is an example of a bridge that is no longer needed and will be abandoned once it deteriorates. - Replacing existing bridge structures and culverts. - Improve existing bridge structures and culverts.

-- Replacing existing culverts

-Table 15 summarizes the bridge and culvert improvement projects included in the TSP update.
+Table 14 summarizes the bridge and culvert improvement projects included in the TSP update.
 The projects are not shown with a timeframe/priority or cost given that a majority of these projects are addressed as part of ongoing maintenance of the transportation system.
-However, the County plans to set aside up to \$2,000,000 over the next 20 year period to address the need for bridge and culvert improvements throughout the County.
+However, the County plans to set aside up to \$1,000,000 over the next 20 year period to address the need for bridge and culvert improvements throughout the County.